sergeyshpadyrev/eslint-plugin-beautiful-imports/readme.md

 import { E, F as H } from 'other-letters'
 ```

+**If this project has helped you out, please support us with a star** 🌟

 ## Installation

 You need [ESLint](https://www.github.com/eslint/eslint) to be installed for this plugin to work